Fredlyne/ios-types-variables-logic-operations-lab-1/README.md

-# Types Variables Logic and Operations Lab
+# Types Variables Logic or and Operations Lab

 ## Instructions for lab submission